-Effective white-hat SEO strategies, when married to great copywriting skills, they become one and both can produce massive significant result through a well-executed strategic content marketing campaign.
+Effective white-hat SEO strategies.
+When married to great copywriting skills, they become one.
+Both can produce massive significant result through a well-executed content marketing strategy.

 However, not everyone who earn his living through writing and distributions of contents fully understood the phrase “SEO Copywriting”.
 They misunderstood the whole concept and never believe the two can work together.